Digital changes for employees

 For many employees in companies, digital developments mean profound changes.
 I am convinced that the digital transformation of work is only just beginning.
 We are already seeing digital services for customers and, of course, digital tools are the norm in everyday work.

 But this seems to me to be only a first visible manifestation of the digital transformation.
 In the companies of the future will be worked very differently than we do today.
 And we should be aware that these profound changes in the world of work will not only be welcomed, but that there will be people who respond with fears and incomprehension.

 Progress does not make you unemployed

-Work has evolved continuously for centuries.
-What challenges did people face when steam engines moved into the factory halls and began production line production?
-They have led to enormous productivity gains, especially for relatively low-skilled workers.
-And some may still remember what doomsday scenarios involved the introduction of PCs in companies in the 1980 years, according to the motto (and mirror title) "progress makes people unemployed".
+Work has continued to evolve for centuries.
+What challenges did people face when steam engines moved into the factory halls and assembly line production moved into production.
+They led to enormous increases in productivity, especially for relatively low-skilled workers.
+And some of you may still remember the end of the world scenarios with the introduction of PCs in companies in the 1980s, according to the motto (and SpiegelTitle) “Progress makes you unemployed”.

 And did not these advances in information and communication technology, programmable machines, and automation have advantages for highly skilled workers?
 The history of the work shows that a fundamental transformation does not have to mean the end of the work.